robinjhector/dropwizard-quartz/README.md

     }
 }
 ```
-Above will run the job as soon as Quartz is configured and running.
+Above job will be run as soon as Quartz is configured and running.
 There are 2 types of events built-in:
  - `EventType.APPLICATION_START`
  - `EventType.APPLICATION_STOP`